-Second, market-driven deindustrialization also had a distinct political advantage.
-This, too, was visible in the evolving US response to the energy crisis of the 1970s.
-When, in response to popular pressure, President Nixon and Congress gave the Federal Energy Office control over oil refining and the allocation of fuels to end users, "Washington officials became the apparent gatekeepers to jobs, commuting, recreation, and many other facets of daily life."
-This meant officials had to answer, implicitly or explicitly, questions like: "Should there be high school football games at night or only during daylight hours?
+the FEO control over oil refining and the allocation of fuels to end users, "Washington officials became the apparent gatekeepers to jobs, commuting, recreation, and many other facets of daily life."
+This meant officials had to answer, implicitly or explicitly, questions such as, Should holiday light decorations be allowed?
+"Should there be high school football games at night or only during daylight hours?
 Should the Indianapolis 500 car race take place or be suspended?"
-When William Simon, head of the FEO, argued that the Indy 500 should go ahead because it is part of American culture, the question immediately
+When William Simon, head of the FEO, argued that the Indy 500 should go ahead because it was part of American culture, the question immediately arose: What wasn't a part of American culture?
+Being obliged to decide on questions like these, the federal government became a focal point around which popular anger could coordinate-as in the case of the independent truckers' strike directed at ICC price controls and FEO diesel allocations.